nsacyber/BAM/README.md

 Create or update current DB (requires update file, extracted files, downloaded symbols): py.exe main.py -c -p "<path to updates>" -pd "<path to extract files too>" -sl -ss "<directory path to symstore location or symbol location>" -sp "<path to where syms are to be stored>"

-List total number of PE files within identified updates:

-Verify total number of PE files within identified updates match extracted PE files during two cases:

-Populate Update table in DB only (initially or continue use):

-Populate Patched table in DB only (initially or continue use):

-Populate Symbol table in DB only (initially or continue use):